-3.3 Preliminary SOM Results
+3.4 Preliminary SOM Results

 Early results from SOM analysis of annually, semiannually and seasonally averaged 700 mb geopotential height, temperature and relative humidity are promising.
 In general, geopotential height maps show expected features (e.g., the climatological low in the Amundsen Sea region) and significant changes on interannual and interseasonal timescales.
-Further work will attempt to relate the SOM-based climatology to the ice-core data (glaciochemistry and accumulation rate) and ENSO.
+The 1980 and 1988 warm anomalies identified in the AWS records are seen as a part of a distinct synoptic state with a significant warm anomaly over nearly the whole of West Antarctica.
+Attempts to predict the SOM classifications from the corresponding AWS and ice core data using small ANNs have been quite successful.
+Unfortunately, the limited amount of input data makes it difficult to assess the validity of these predictions.
+Further work will attempt to address this problem.
+We also plan to continue studying the relationships between the SOMbased climatology and the AWS and ice-core data.
+As the methodology matures, we plan to add new ice core data sets (e.g., Siple Dome) to the analysis.